dxos/dxos/packages/apps/plugins/plugin-navtree/README.md

-# @braneframe/plugin-client
+# @braneframe/plugin-navtree

-Surface plugin for DXOS Client.
+DXOS Surface plugin for a tree view visualization of the graph.

 ## DXOS Resources